-Programme Title and Name of Award LLM International Business Law Professional Qualifications / Accreditation N/A Academic Level NQF Level 7 Total Credits 180 UCAS Code N/A JACS Code M221 Criteria for Admission to the Programme We welcome applications from students who may not meet the formal entry criteria but who have relevant experience or the ability to pursue the course successfully.
-The formal entry requirements are: • An honours degree at 2:2 or above. • At least 2 years' relevant work experience. • English language at IELTS 6.5 (minimum of 5.5 in each component).
-Applications are considered from candidates who do not meet the formal entry requirements but can provide evidence of equivalence.
-Examples of equivalence are: • A wide range of professional qualifications and/or work experience. • Working or studying in English or an English-speaking environment.
+Programme Title and Name of Award LLM International Business Law Professional Qualifications / Accreditation N/A Academic Level Level 7 Total Credits 180 UCAS Code N/A HECoS Code: 100482 Criteria for Admission to the Programme entry criteria but who have pursue the course successive.
+The formal entry requirements of equivalence and the course successive.
+An honours deg At least 2 years English languag component).
+Applications are considered formal entry requirements. rements are: ree at 2:2 or above. ' relevant work experien e at IELTS 6.5 (minimur ered from candidates whents but can provide evice ce. n of 5.5 in each no do not meet the lence of equivalence. experience. • Working or studying in English or an English-speaking environment.
 Applications will be considered from candidates who do not meet the formal entry requirements but who can demonstrate by interview the commitment to complete the programme successfully.
-Teaching Institution Robert Kennedy College Owning Department Department of Business, Law, Policing and Social Science Programme delivered in conjunction with - Principal Mode of Delivery Distance Learning with mandatory residency (blended) Students must attend a residential at the University of Cumbria
+APL will be considered.
+Teaching Institution Robert Kennedy College Owning University of Cumbria Institute Business, Industry and Leadership Programme delivered in The Programme is delivered by Robert Kennedy College with two conjunction with modules delivered by the University of Cumbria.
+Principal Mode of Delivery The Programme is delivered by Robert Kennedy College with two modules delivered by the University of Cumbria Pattern of Delivery Full Time / Part Time Delivery Site(s) Distance Learning via Robert Kennedy College's Online Campus Platform Programme Length Full-time: Standard - 12 months Part-time: Standard - 2 years Maximum Registration - 5 years Exit Awards Students may be awarded one of the following Exit Awards if they fail to achieve the requirements of the full programme: - Postgraduate Certificate in Law (PGCert Law) if the student has obtained a minimum of 60 credits - Postgraduate Diploma in Law (PGDip Law) if the student has obtained a minimum of 120 credits Period of Approval August 2023